May 27, 2016

 |Mountlake Terrace||810, 871|

-Sound Transit ST Express Route 512 serves I-5 & NE 45th St at select times.
+Sound Transit ST Express Route 512 betwen Everett and Seattle serves I-5 & NE 45th St.

-Two Community Transit bus routes serve the UW Bothell campus every half-hour all day.
+Two Community Transit bus routes serve the UW Bothell campus every half-hour all day and hourly on weekends.

 Swift bus rapid transit.
 Frequent service running between Everett and Shoreline connects to U-District service near Highway 99 (Edmonds Park & Ride) and at Aurora Village (King County Metro Route 373).
 With your ORCA-powered U-PASS, just tap your card at the Swift station ORCA reader and board Swift at any door.
 Be prepared to show your valid pass to a Swift Ambassador upon request.

 Park & Ride.
 Community Transit bus service to the University District departs from park & rides and other locations all over Snohomish County.
 With local bus service connections and bike racks on every bus, you might not even need to start your car.
-Check out bus service from Swamp Creek (on 164th St in Lynnwood), McCollum Park, Edmonds, and Cedar and Grove.
+Check out bus service from Swamp Creek (on 164th St in Lynnwood), McCollum Park, Edmonds and Cedar & Grove.

 Vanpool & Carpool.
 Join a van or start your own pool.
 The UW pays up to $70 a month toward vanpool fares for U-PASS holders.
 Primary drivers get their U-PASS free.
 Vans get priority ferry loading and free parking on campus.
 Bike racks are available.